yy502/laserpecker/README.md

 # LaserPecker App

+_The App is updated frequently.
+My description here may be outdated._

 Controlling the engraver is done via LaserPecker App in your smartphone over Bluetooth.
 I do wish there's a desktop (Linux particularly) client or API available, as I'm a big fan of automation via scripting.